 - Water supply is approved under applicable law that is under the control of the tenant and capable of producing hot and cold running water.

-- Heating facilities that conformed with applicable law at the time of installation, maintained in good working order.
+- Adequate heating facilities that conformed with applicable law at the time of installation, maintained in good working order.

 - Electrical lighting, outlets, wiring, and electrical equipment that conformed with applicable law at the time of installation, maintained in good working order.